Working with Minors' Counsel in Pasadena, CA

 What Is Minors' Counsel?

-In cases involving a highly-contested or factually-difficult child custody dispute as part of divorce or visitation hearings, the courts must take into account allegations about a child's needs, such as alleged abuse or neglect, and an older child's desires, using the provable facts of the case.
+In cases involving a highly-contested or factually-difficult child custody dispute as part of divorce or parentage hearings, the courts must take into account allegations about a child's needs, such as alleged abuse or neglect, and an older child's desires, using the provable facts of the case.

 The role of minors' counsel is to independently determine what is in the best interests of the child, not merely to believe the more likable parent.

 Minors' counsel, as zealous advocates on behalf of a child or children, are a third lawyer on the case and are there to oppose a parent's attorney whose client is harming the child.
 Minor's counsel are typically paid by court order, each parent paying a proportionate share, and they are bound to represent the child regarding the issues the court selects in the minors' counsel appointment order.